 Expected outcomes for ENE26: A roadmap for embedding SE and communications into nuclear strategy; practical models for building legitimacy alongside regulatory approval; and options for bridging the "trust gap" that currently holds back Europe's nuclear renaissance.

-Cristina Talacko, CEO, Coalition for Conservation, Australia
+Cristina Talacko, CEO, GLOW Strategies, Australia

 Jeff Donovan, Communication Lead, Nuclear Energy, International Atomic Energy Agency (IAEA)